What Exactly Is the Cooling-Off Period?

 All settlement terms fully agreed and documented

 Alimony, child custody and visitation, property division, and any other financial or personal matters must be completely settled before filing.
 A clear, specific, and legally sound settlement agreement must accompany the petition.
+Vague clauses on any single issue can be enough for a waiver to be refused.

 -